Skip to Content

 1. How long it takes

-At around 6 km there and back, it’s possible to complete the walk in as little as 30 minutes each way.
+The looped trail takes around 1.5 hours in total while the linear trail takes the guts of 1 hour.
 However, you’ll want to allow some more time for taking it slow when the views start to emerge.
-Allow even longer if you plan on stopping at Charles Fort (the end of the trail).
+Allow even longer if you plan on extending the trail to Charles Fort.

 2. Where it starts